 Many individuals and business are affected by changes in section 179, bonus depreciation, 1031 exchanges, and certain employer provided fringe benefits.
-In the case of employer provided fringe benefits, even non-profit entities will be affected.
+In the case of employer provided fringe benefits, even non-profit entities are affected.

 Consider whether to become a C Corporation